The Execution of Marshal Ney: Reception

 Caricature of Gerome by Henri Oulevay, commenting on the controversy roused by The Execution of Marshal Ney.

 Édouard Manet, The Execution of Maximilian, 1868, Kunsthalle Mannheim.

 Gérôme's The Death of Caesar, 1867, Walters Art Museum, Baltimore.

-The painting was presented at the 1868 Paris Salon.
+The painting was presented at the Paris Salon of 1868.
 Although Ney's execution was over fifty years in the past, a depiction of the incident still roused emotions and created controversy.
 On behalf of Ney's descendants, Gérôme was asked to withdraw the painting, but he did not comply.

 The general reception was very split and the 1868 Salon marked the beginning of a lasting divide between Gérôme and many French art critics.
 Those who were negative accused the painting of relying on literary techniques, of commercializing art, and of bringing politics into art.
 Théophile Gautier wrote a positive review highlighting details that give the picture meaning, Gérôme's treatment of the death theme, and the success of the painting at capturing a mental climate.

 Henri Oulevay made a caricature where Gérôme is depicted in front of the wall with art critics as the departing firing squad, carrying pens and quills instead of rifles.
 "Vive Manet" is scrawled on the wall, a reference to The Execution of Emperor Maximilian series of paintings made by Édouard Manet that graphically depicted the execution by firing squad of Emperor Maximilian I of Mexico in 1867.

 The previous year, Gérôme had exhibited The Death of Caesar, which has structural and thematic similarities to The Execution of Marshal Ney, with the corpse in the foreground and the killers departing with their backs to the viewer.
 In that painting, too, (as also in The Duel After the Masquerade and Jerusalem), "characteristically, Gérôme…depicted not the incident itself, but its immediate aftermath."